WMaxZimmerman/CommandAndConquer/README.md

 Description - A description of the functionality of the method.
 This can be output via the help function in a terminal.

 # Paramters
 To wire in your paramters you have to do... nothing.
 Yes, nothing.
 No more if/select statements to decide a code path.
 Simiply put the parameters in the method like normal and let CommandAndConquer handle the rest.
 CommandAndConquer will use the variable name that you set in your code as the input for the terminal as well as provide you type safetly during execution.
 CommandAndConquer is smart enough to know what types your parameters are and will output all possible documentation when prompted via the help function.
 This include the name of the parameter, its type, weither it is optional or required (based on if it has a default value), and even its possible options if it is an enum.
 That is a lot of working and ridiculous wiring that you no longer have to do!
+However, if you do want to add a bit more details to your paramters you can use the "CliParamter" attribute.
+This attribute allows you to specify an alias and description for a parameter.
+Currently the alias is required to be passed to the constructor and the description is optional.
+If specified the description will be output when the help command is used.
+You are also able to change the "paramDetail" config value to "detailed".
+If you do, you will also be able to see what value was assigned as a default for optional paramters.

 # Usage
 Once you have setup the boiler plate and have at least one controller and method (Done for you if you used the template) you can build your executable and navigate to it in a terminal and start to run your application.
 To execute your code you will use the pattern: